A short lease is arguably the biggest obstacle you’ll face when selling your flat.

 All of this means that any buyer looking to finance the flat will struggle as short lease flats are generally frowned upon by mortgage lenders.

-Note that you may be able to find a cash buyer, but the offer price will almost always be lower.
+Note that you may be able to find a cash buyer (like Property Solvers), but the offer price will almost always be lower.